franklyinnovations/CatTube/README.md

 - [ ] create the components for the search bar
 - [ ] create the search page
+- [ ] create the relevant API endpoints

 ### Phase 5: Upload Videos (1.0 day)